lammps/lammps/doc/src/Fortran.rst

    *data* must be of length (*count* :math:`\times` *natoms*).

-   :p character(len=\*) name: quantity to be scattered (e.g., *x* or *charge*) :p polymorphic data [dimension(:)]: per-atom values packed in a one-dimensional array
+   :p character(len=\*) name: quantity to be scattered (e.g., *x* or *charge*)
+   :p data: per-atom values packed in a one-dimensional array
     containing the data to be scattered.
 This array must have length *natoms* (e.g., for *type* or *charge*) or length *natoms*\ :math:`\times 3` (e.g., for *x* or *f*).
 The array *data* must be rank 1 (i.e., ``DIMENSION(:)``) and be of type ``INTEGER(c_int)`` (e.g., for *mask* or *type*) or of type ``REAL(c_double)`` (e.g., for *x* or *charge* or *f*).
+   :ptype data: polymorphic,dimension(:)
    :to: :cpp:func:`lammps_scatter_atoms`

 --------